Session One – Aligning people, processes and technology with governance and strategy

 Security, Accountability, and Self-Reflection

 Security spending is at its highest level ever, so is staffing, so is security technology.
 Yet breaches are increasing exponentially, security professionals are burning out – unable to make an impact, the average CISO turnover is half the time you need to have any chance of putting together a security programme, and cynicism is rife among our peers and ourselves.

 We accept a model for doing security and risk management, an approach that has never worked, as the correct way.
 We shun new ideas, insisting we need to keep ramping up the same approach until it works, and ultimately stepping further and further away from the answers.

 Let’s discuss what doesn’t work, why that is, what does, and why the “impossible” isn’t.

 Let’s reflect.
 Let’s do better

-- The value in abandoning the checklist of security qualifications
+- The value in abandoning the checklist of security qualifications in favour of certification

 - Treating the right behaviours as a valuable asset